-According to \cite{Hwang:2017kmk}, we derive the relation between $Z^{(\zeta>0)}_k$ and $Z^{(\zeta<0)}_k$, i.e., the wall-crossing formula for $K$-theoretic vortex partition function, which is closely related to the wall-crossing formula for indices of handsaw quiver varieties of type $A_1$.
+Following \cite{Hwang:2017kmk}, we derive the relation between $Z^{(\zeta>0)}_k$ and $Z^{(\zeta<0)}_k$, i.e., the wall-crossing formula for the $K$-theoretic vortex partition function, which is closely related to the wall-crossing formula for indices of handsaw quiver varieties of type $A_1$.